SRCD *is* Developmental Science.

 - Online Publications: Having access to the members only sections of our website provides advance online access to Child Development and our other publications, the online SRCD Directory of Members, full-text online search capabilities through Wiley Online Library, a powerful research tool.
 With Wiley's "E-TOC" alerts you can keep up to date with the latest tables of contents, save time by searching articles, saving searches and being alerted when new material is published.

 - Archived Publications: SRCD has partnered with JSTOR, an archival database, to offer all back issues of Child Development and Monographs online.
 This access is free with your membership and allows more extensive search capabilities than ever before.

-- Discounts: Discounted Biennial Meeting registration is available for all members.
-SRCD offers a discounted two-year membership rate for Regular, Graduate and Student Members.
-Discounted international rates are also available; a 25% discount on virtually all Wiley print books.
+- Discounts: Discounted Biennial and Special Topic Meeting registrations; discounted two-year membership rate for Professional, Graduate and Student Members; discounted international rates are also available; a 25% discount on virtually all Wiley print books.